back to top

 • Board/Executive Oversight - Mastercard’s commitment to privacy starts at the highest levels of the organization, with our Board of Directors and Chief Executive Officer.
 Mastercard has a Chief Information Governance and Privacy Officer and has created a global team of professionals responsible for administering a comprehensive privacy program.
 On an annual basis, or more frequently if needed, the Privacy Officer provides a comprehensive assessment of the program and the related risks to the Audit Committee of our Board of Directors.

 • Accountability – Mastercard holds itself accountable for how it collects, uses and discloses personal data.
-Mastercard discloses its privacy and data protection practices in one simple privacy notice for all of our transaction processing activities, including our use of data to fight fraud and identity theft. http://www.Mastercard.us/privacy/.
+Mastercard discloses its privacy and data protection practices in one simple privacy notice for all of our transaction processing activities, including our use of data to fight fraud and identity theft. https://www.mastercard.us/en-us/vision/corp-responsibility/commitment-to-privacy/privacy.html.
 On a bi-annual basis Mastercard's security, privacy and information practices are reviewed by United States financial regulators for compliance with the requirements of U.S. financial privacy laws.

 • Privacy by Design - We design, develop and deliver our products and services with respect for privacy.
 Our privacy program is dedicated to ensuring legal compliance with applicable laws, setting standards and policies and implementing best practices to ensure privacy is embedded throughout our product life cycle.
 We are committed to the responsible handling of personal information and we balance our product development activities with a commitment to transparency and non-discrimination.